-Purdue University Horticulture experts recommend removing the fruit of the mango and then carefully cutting the inner seed kernel out of its husk with a sharp knife.
-In areas with possible fungal problems, gardeners can treat mango seeds with a fungicide before planting them.
-Do not use a dried seed.
 Plant the seed about 1 inch deep in potting soil with its concave side facing downward.
-The seed will sprout in anywhere from eight days to three weeks, and mango seeds sprout more quickly in warm climates.
+In areas with possible fungal problems, gardeners should treat mango seeds with a fungicide before planting them.
+The mango seed will sprout in anywhere from eight days to three weeks, with quicker results in warm climates.
 Keep seedlings consistently moist and transplant them outside before their roots become pot-bound.

 Grafting is the art of attaching one plant part, termed the scion, onto another plant's stem, termed the rootstock, and letting the two grow together.
 Grafting can be useful for mangoes.
 Since a seedling grown from a mango may not look at all like the parent plant and the fruit can be poor quality, you can plant a mango seed and then graft part of the parent plant onto the seedling.

 To create a grafted mango tree, allow a seedling's trunk to become about 1/4 inch thick before grafting onto it.
 This will occur between six months and two years after the seed germinates.
 Take a young cutting of an older tree and graft it directly onto the trunk or a branch of the seedling rootstock.
 Several types of grafts, including veneer, shield, patch, and root grafting, work for mango trees.